The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 (The hopper is where the ice cream mix is stored cold in a liquid state.)

-Later, Taylor Company would release its own similar device.
-The move essentially removed the startup’s customer base overnight and caused Kytch to file a lawsuit against Taylor Company.
-Kytch would lose the lawsuit, but the high-profile case brought the matter to the attention of the Federal Trade Commission (FTC) and the Department of Justice (DOJ) Antitrust Division.
+McDonald's shutdown of the Kytch device removed the startup’s customer base overnight.
+Kytch filed a lawsuit against Taylor Company.
+Though Kytch would lose the lawsuit in the end, the high-profile case brought the matter to the attention of the Federal Trade Commission (FTC) and the Department of Justice (DOJ) Antitrust Division.

 The Guide to Connected Products